react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hooks/useAuthHeader.md

 If the user is authenticated,
 then `'auth.type auth.token'` is returned.
-If the user is not authenticated, then `null` is ruturned.
+If the user is not authenticated, then `null` is returned.

 ## Example